papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 - **Transact** - execute the encoded transaction call
 - **RefundSurplus** - increases the Refunded Weight Register to the value of the Surplus Weight Register, attempting to reclaim any excess fees paid via BuyExecution
 - **DepositAsset** - subtracts assets from the Holding Register and deposits equivalent on-chain assets under the specified beneficiary's ownership

+!!!note
+    For more detailed information about XCM's functionality, complexities, and instruction set, refer to the [xcm-format](https://github.com/polkadot-fellows/xcm-format){target=_blank} documentation.

 In essence, this process withdraws funds from the parachain's sovereign account to the XCVM Holding Register, then uses these funds to purchase execution time for the XCM Transact instruction, executes Transact, refunds any unused execution time and deposits any remaining funds into a specified account.